Bloom County 2019 by Berkeley Breathed for February 03, 2016

 19. Missing large

-tobybartels about 8 years ago
+tobybartels almost 9 years ago

 Indeed, but what distinguishes science from religion is how you respond to that lack of knowledge.
 Yesterday, when Oliver described the poorly understood cosmological phenomenon that we call dark energy, Opus suggested that it’s God.
 But that doesn’t explain anything.
 Science is about trying to understand it, not trying to explain it away.